kristianachwan/type-fall/README.md

 ### Improvements

-For any bugs and improvements, feel free to email `insert email here`.
+For any bugs and improvements, feel free to email `kristianachwan@gmail.com`.

 Cheers!